fredriknk/nrfboards/boards/arm/msensedk/doc/index.rst

 specific nRF52840 SoC pins.

 .. note::
-   In nRF9160 DK revisions earlier than v0.14.0, nRF9160 signals routed to other components on the DK are not simultaneously available on the DK connectors.
+   In msense DK revisions earlier than v0.14.0, nRF9160 signals routed to other components on the DK are not simultaneously available on the DK connectors.